dwinker/HouseDoubletAntenna/README.md

 # HouseDoubletAntenna
-xnec2 simulation source file for antenna in my yard
+xnec2 simulation source file for antenna in my yard.